 What is the difference between explosion-proof and intrinsically safe?
-In explosion-proof equipment, the internals must be engineered to contain an internal explosion, and avert a much larger detonation.
+The internals must be engineered to contain an internal explosion and avert a much larger detonation in explosion-proof equipment.
 The intrinsically safe rating means the electronics cannot spark or create sufficient energy to ignite.
-In both cases, the equipment’s surface temperature cannot meet or ignite the gas or vapor ignition temperatures of the group it is rated in.
+In both cases, the equipment’s surface temperature cannot meet or ignite the rated group’s gas or vapor ignition temperatures.

 Common Class locations: